 Meanwhile, GoDaddy provides more bang for your buck on VPS hosting.
 For example, Bluehost’s $29.99 plan gives you 4GB of RAM and 60GB of storage.
 Meanwhile GoDaddy gives you 8GB of RAM and 100GB of storage.

 Bluehost offers cheaper and overall better WordPress hosting solutions and is formally promoted by WordPress themselves.

 Bluehost also offers cheaper dedicated servers, though GoDaddy provides more resources.

 Both websites offer a feature-rich experience, including all of the essentials and many of the same extras.
 There nothing that stands out either way in regard to what you can get access to.
-While GoDaddy started its business heavily promoting domains and tops many domain hosting services reviews, today it’s not any better than anyone else.
+GoDaddy started its business heavily promoting domains and tops many domain hosting services reviews.
+Today, however, it’s not any better than anyone else.

 Speed & Uptime

 Bluehost offers superior uptime compared to GoDaddy, and although they both use modern hardware and have robust data centers, Bluehost has the edge.
 Bluehost’s partnership with Cloudflare CDN also puts them ahead performance wise due to better caching.

 Bluehost gets the victory when it comes to customer support and is probably the overall leader in the industry.
 Not only are staff available 24/7 by live chat, email, support ticket, and phone, but they have knowledgeable teams dedicated to each form of hosting, so you know they’ll have an insightful answer.